vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 Vircadia has two different installers.
 The *Client Installer* comes with everything you need to view and interact with Vircadia's content and users.
 However, you are unable to host content using this installer.
 The *Client + Server Installer* has everything the client installer does, but it also enables you to :doc:`host your own content <../../host>` and share it with the world.
 The Client + Server Installer download is only provided for Windows.
-For Linux see :doc:`Host a Domain from a Local or Cloud Linux Server <../../host/server-setup/linux-server>`
+For Linux see: :doc:`Host a Domain from a Local or Cloud Linux Server <../../host/server-setup/linux-server>`.

 .. contents:: On This Page
     :depth: 2